franck-gaspoz/franck-gaspoz/README.md

 ___

-### ⚡ <u>Orbital Shell:</u>
+### ⚡ Orbital Shell
 Multi-plateform (**windows, linux, macos, arm**) command shell (according to .Net Core supported platforms and APIs compatibilities), inspired by <b><i>bash</i></b> and **POSIX** recommendations.<br><br>It provides any usual bash shell feature (even if modernized) and 'user friendly' syntaxes allowing to access (get/set/call) C# objects.<br><br>Developed using **C# 8 .NET 5.0 - compatible with modules and libraries targeting .NET Core 3.1 and .NET Standard 2.1** , developped using GitHub CI/CD (build,nuget packaging,storage)<br>
-This shell integrates the <u>most usefull shell commands</u>, and is intented to be extended by coding new commands or downloading new commands modules within a repository of modules.
-Of course it can be enterly customized by using the features integrated to the shell (<u>scripts, functions, commands, aliases, settings, parametrization,...</u>).
-Having a strong <u>ANSI/VT-100-220-300-500</u> support, it provides structured and colorized display of data and information (support of <u>ASCII, Unicode and 24 bits colors</u>).
-Includes a <u>Web API</u> for support of remote shell<br><br>
+This shell integrates the most usefull shell commands, and is intented to be extended by coding new commands or downloading new commands modules within a repository of modules.
+Of course it can be enterly customized by using the features integrated to the shell (scripts, functions, commands, aliases, settings, parametrization,...).
+Having a strong ANSI/VT-100-220-300-500 support, it provides structured and colorized display of data and information (support of ASCII, Unicode and 24 bits colors).
+Includes a Web API for support of remote shell<br><br>
 <p align="center">
 <img src="https://raw.githubusercontent.com/OrbitalShell/Orbital-Shell-Assets/9aa1c9b4e36fae70f686d8b6e4cab4f81d59a6df/1.jpg" width="70%" align="center" style="margin-left:auto;margin-right:auto">
 <br><br>